lynnlangit/learning-cloud/README.md

 - <img src="https://github.com/lynnlangit/sample-data/blob/master/1_sample_data/emoji-icons/gcp.png" width=25> Scheduled / New course **'Google VEO3'**
 - <img src="https://github.com/lynnlangit/sample-data/blob/master/1_sample_data/emoji-icons/aws.png" width=25> Scheduled / New course **'AWS GenAI DevOps'**
 </details>

-## What is Here

-This Repo contains links to **100+ resources** I've created for you to learn to work on the public cloud.
-Links to artifacts are included for AWS, Azure, or GCP & more.

 ### MOST VIEWED CONTENT